ndy-s/ndy-personal-library/README.md

     npm run dev
     ```

+**Note:**
-**Note:** Initially, there won't be any data, so you'll need to add it manually through the management section.
+- Initially, there won't be any data, so you'll need to add it manually through the management section.
+- Keep in mind that this project is designed as a starting point.
+You may need to customize certain aspects to meet your specific needs and preferences.

 ## License
 MIT